This beautiful valley of Jezreel/Megiddo will never see an end-time battle

 Yes Jesus the son of man was the one anointed for a future position, but it was the heavenly Only Begotten who took up that appointment inherited from the victim Jesus son of man who must remain forever dead for the lives saved to remain saved.

 The anointed (Christ) Jesus was dead and could therefore not be alive to offer the sacrifice of himself.
-Furthermore Jesus had been anointed, thus becoming the Christ or anointed one for the positions of King over the Israel of God in the flesh and High Priest for the single event of offering the life Jesus for their redemption.
+Furthermore Jesus had been anointed, thus becoming the Christ or anointed one for the positions of King over the Israel of God in the flesh and High Priest for the single event of offering the life of Jesus for their redemption.
 But he was dead!

-Not all was lost however, since the anointing transferred from the now dead Christ Jesus to Jehovah's only begotten son/god* (John 1:18 – NAS – NWT and NKJV footnote) who, very different from Jesus Christ, was without genealogy, having neither beginning of days nor end of life, as the firstborn of all creation.
+Not all was lost however, since the anointing transferred from the now dead Christ (anointed) Jesus to Jehovah's only begotten son/god* (John 1:18 – NAS – NWT and NKJV footnote) who, very different from Jesus Christ, was without genealogy, having neither beginning of days nor end of life, as the firstborn of all creation.
 As that firstborn of all Creation he must have and did have a beginning, but that is and remains historically unknown and unknowable.

 * Just an angelic son, he was elevated to full sonship, after Jesus had died, for